 If a disaster hits during your holiday or if there is a national security emergency (like it happened in Turkey) you will have to evacuate or be quarantined in an unfamiliar place.
 You should be able to locate your embassy and have emergency numbers on hand before disaster strikes.
 You should also have additional copies of your passport and documents (including digital copies) in case they get lost.

-When you’re vacationing outside of your home country there are a lot of new places and things waiting to be discovered, but you shouldn’t become careless and assume that emergencies are less likely to happen.
+When you’re vacationing outside of your home country there are a lot of new places and things waiting to be discovered.
+However, you shouldn’t become careless and assume that emergencies are less likely to happen.
 You should be prepared for anything and the recommendations listed in this article are not difficult to follow.
 They should not affect your vacation and your mood, and they will give you the pace of mind you need when traveling to unfamiliar places.

 If you found this article useful, please vote for Prepper’s Will as a top prepper website: